How to Get an LLC in Ohio: Everything You Need to Know

 Filing Your Paperwork

-- Regular service takes 3-7 business days and costs $125 to P.O.
-Box 670 Columbus, Ohio 43216
+- Regular service takes 3-7 business days and costs $125 to PO Box 670 Columbus, Ohio 43216

 Setting Up Your Business

 The LLC does not become official until the documents become mailed back from the registration office.
 Make the operating agreement to stable the LLC income and liabilities.
+It includes:

-- All members name
+- All members’ names